 8. Denver Botanic Gardens

-Blossoms of Light has been an annual tradition at the 24-acre Denver Botanic Gardens for more than 30 years.
-While it may be different this year, the holiday lights are still illuminating the garden’s flora and naturalistic landscapes.
-If you feel like having a snack or drink, the Hive Garden Bistro will — safely — be serving holiday treats and hot drinks.
+If you feel like having a snack or drink, the Hive Garden Bistro and Offshoots Café will be serving holiday treats and hot drinks.
 Visitors should plan to allocate between an hour and 75 minutes to see the entire display.

 9. Cheekwood Estate And Gardens

 Holiday LIGHTS at Cheekwood is a holiday favorite in Nashville.
 The one-mile trail through the 55-acre garden is lit by more than one million lights.
 Visitors can see the Children’s Wonderland of 17 tall, colorful cones and two of Santa’s reindeer, who visit during the daytime.
 The Garden’s TRAINS! exhibit is even decorated for the holidays.
-Finally, don’t forget to visit Cheekwood’s beloved Poinsettia Tree.
-It’s a great place for a family holiday photo.
+Don’t forget to visit Cheekwood’s beloved poinsettia tree.
+Located in the historic mansion, the 20-foot-tall tree makes for a great family holiday photo.
+Finally, s’mores and bar stations make spirits even brighter.

 10. Longwood Gardens